- My net investable assets increased to $1,337,555.

 Litigation Finance Overweight

 I will stick to my investing strategy no matter what and maintain a concentrated portfolio consisting of litigation finance assets.
 I still feel good about the upside potential on my remaining cases since the MOIC improves as they age.
-Hopefully it will start to come out of the J-curve soon.
+Hopefully it will come out of the J-curve soon.

 My credit card debt will be fully paid off in March this year.
 I no longer take out personal loans or credit card balance transfers aggressively after my credit is restored.
 Leverage will be used to cover only emergency expenses such as major medical bills or large capital calls.